Emergent symmetries of relativistic fluid dynamics from local ergodicity

 Statistical mechanics is based on the emergence of an approximately ergodic system\cite{ll} (or rather \cite{khinchin} of the approximation that some observables are described by such a system), whose evolution is governed by an equation of the type

-where $x$ is a microscopic phase space degree of freedom, $t$ is a time sampled across some average interval $\Delta$,and $q'$ is a time-invariant measure over an ensemble of states.
+where $x$ is a microscopic phase space degree of freedom, $t$ is a time sampled across some average interval $\Delta t$,and $dq'$ is a time-invariant measure over an ensemble of states.

 In other words when sampled under a certain coarse-graining timescale, the system's ``evolution'' can be approximated via a statistical distribution of microstates.
-As shown in \cite{jaynes,khinchin}, while this is an extremely fragile assumption, dependent on the connectedness of the phase space hypersurface constrained by conservation laws, it can be thought of as an approximate assumption good enough to calculate particular observables (in particular conserved currents) and their ''typical'' state in strongly coupled systems whose initial conditions are sampled across a broad ensemble.
+As shown in \cite{jaynes,khinchin}, while this is an extremely fragile assumption, dependent on the "indecomposability" of the phase space hypersurface constrained by conservation laws, it can be thought of as an approximate assumption good enough to calculate particular observables (in particular conserved currents) and their ''typical'' state in strongly coupled systems whose initial conditions are sampled across a broad ensemble.
+We also note that typically the ergoic hypothesis is formulate for $t-t' \rightarrow \infty$, while here this interval defines the size of some cell.
+This is in line with thermalization going from an asymptotic quantity to a local one in the definition of fluid mechanics.